SumanthFSD/SumanthFSD.github.io/README.md

 * Displays the total number of pending tasks at the bottom

 ### Note:
 The entered tasks are available only till the session ends.
-Once you restart the application or browser the tasks are deleted.
+Once you restart the application or browser the jobs are deleted.

 ## Implementation:
 The app is implemented using pure HTML, CSS and vanilla JavaScript.
 The app uses Font Awesome for icon design.

 ## Contributions:
-Any contributions are openly welcomed and I am looking forward to those and will be grateful to the contributors.
+Any contributions are openly welcomed and I look forward to those and will be grateful to the contributors.